VasiliyKolihalov/FatNetLib/docs/2-essentials/1-initial-configuration.md

 There are a couple of standard modules, for the server use - `DefaultServerModule` and for the client use `DefaultClientModule`.

-Modules allow you to configure the framework much deeper than `FatNetLibBuilder`.
+Modules allow you to customize the framework much deeper than `FatNetLibBuilder`.
 You can create your own modules to build the framework.
 Learn more about [modules](10-modules.md).